 How to Book the Flights You’ve Chosen

-If you have a credit card that gives you bonus points for booking a ticket directly with the airline (like 3 miles per $1 you spend with the American Express Premier Rewards Gold card), then buying your ticket through the airline website might make the most sense.
+If you have a credit card that gives you bonus points for booking a ticket directly with the airline (like 3 miles per $1 you spend with the Premier Rewards Gold Card from American Express ), then buying your ticket through the airline website might make the most sense.

-And you might consider using a credit card like the Barclaycard Arrival Plus, because you can redeem miles as statement credits worth 2.2% cash back for travel (including online travel agencies).
+And you might consider using a credit card like the Barclaycard Arrival Plus World Elite Mastercard, because you can redeem miles as statement credits worth 2.1% cash back for travel (including online travel agencies).

 You may not always find the exact fare you want.
 Sometimes you have to check several websites.